Zuehlke/software-engineering-corner/drafts/two-way-binding-signals-and-query-params.md

 }
 ```

 This code will produce the exact same result as the `RxJS`-only approach.
-But now, notice that we don't need the `async` pipe anymore, or even to worry about managing a subscription.
+But now, notice that we don't need the `async` pipe anymore, or even to worry about managing subscriptions.
 The `firstName` signal will be connected to the `firstName` query param, and will be updated whenever there's a change on it.
 We can consume its value by just evaluating the signal and now we can use all the other interesting features like `computed`, `effect`, etc.

 Let's make the example a bit more interesting by adding a few more query params and extracting the logic of creating the signal to a private method: